Marija-Kov/Workout-Mate/NOTES.md

 ## Search and pagination

+(The page refers to the search result page)

 - The docs are fetched upon every search query, and filtered on the backend, which displays correct number of search results on the UI.

-- Pages can be flipped back and forth, buttons disabled using the page limit data from the backend.
+- Pages can be flipped back and forth, buttons disabled using the current number of workouts on the page.

+- The user may go directly to the desired page.

-- Add Workout component has access to page-flip function - flips to to page 0 once a workout is added.
+- Add Workout component has access to page-flip function - flips to page 0 once a workout is added.

 ## Account deletion